Sajar Al-Shammeri

-Sajar Al-Shammeri (ساجر الشمري; born 1 July 1992) is a Saudi Arabian professional footballer who plays as a forward for Al-Qala.
+Sajar Al-Shammeri (ساجر الشمري; born 1 July 1992) is a Saudi Arabian professional footballer who plays as a forward for Arar.

 Career

 Al-Shammeri started his career at the youth team of Al-Jandal and represented the club at every level.
 On 5 March 2013, joined to Al-Qala on loan from Al-Jandal.
 On 1 August 2017, Al-Shammeri joined Al-Taqadom, On 26 August 2018, Al-Shammeri return to Al-Jandal.
 On 23 January 2020, Al-Shammeri joined Al-Ain, Al-Shammeri achieved promotion with Al-Ain to the Pro League for the first time in the club's history.
 On 20 August 2022, Al-Shammeri joined Al-Jandal.
 On 13 August 2025, Al-Shammeri joined Al-Qala.